plunify/web-fpga-API/README.md

 3. Call Plunify Web FPGA API using your favourite language or tool!

 ## API reference
-Refer to the API description below:
+Refer to the API description below.
+For more details please [view](sample-scripts/README.md) the API documentation.

 ### Create Job